Task and Finish Groups

 - What skills and training will future statisticians need?

-Join Steve Ellerd-Elliott (a Deputy Head of the GSS) and a small group to support the next stage of this work, which will include consulting the GSS and wider statistician community to inform a joint RSS and GSS report on the future of the statistical profession.
+Steve Ellerd-Elliott (a Deputy Head of the GSS) and a small group are supporting the next stage of this work, which will include consulting the GSS and wider statistician community to inform a joint RSS and GSS report on the future of the statistical profession.

-The work will take place from May 2025 until September 2025.
+The work is taking place from May 2025 until September 2025.

 This group aims to explore options to develop and fund a new platform for government statistics, by investigating the scaling up of existing and successful departmental sites as well as designing some elements from scratch.